sibelgulmez/XRan/README.md

 Gulmez, S., Kakisim, A. G., & Sogukpinar, I. (2024).
 XRan: Explainable deep learning-based ransomware detection using dynamic analysis.
 Computers & Security, 139, 103703.

-Please don't forget to cite this study if you are to use this dataset.
+Please cite to this study if you are to use the dataset.